#WGSF22 – Second edition

 Everything above is important, but you will only be believed if you believe in what you are presenting.

 The app proposals will be evaluated by an expert jury.
 The best team from each project country will be invited to attend the Women and Girls in STEM Forum in person in Brussels on 26 October 2022.
-The selected students will have the opportunity to meet some of the speakers, jury members, and mentors in person, and be actively involved in the competition finale.
+They will stay in Brussels for two nights, get to explore the city, and also visit an important EU institution!
 All the travel expenses for the selected team and the accompanying teacher will be covered by Girls Go Circular.

 The three finalist teams will be given the opportunity to present their app idea during the event.
 An expert jury will interact with the students, giving them feedback and suggestions.

-The winning team will be invited to participate in an interactive app-programming masterclass to turn their mock-up into a fully functioning app!
+The winning team will win an app-programming masterclass to turn their mock-up into a fully functioning app!

 Teacher’s role in the challenge